-The School is seeking accreditation from the Commission of Collegiate Nursing Education (CCNE).
+California State University, Fresno, School of Nursing is accredited by the Commission of Collegiate Nursing Education (CCNE).
 The purpose of the program is to prepare nurses for advanced practice in the functional role of primary care nurse practitioner.
 Each graduate of the master's in nursing program must demonstrate advanced knowledge and skill in physical diagnosis, psychological assessment, and management of health-illness needs in complex client and community systems.
 The program provides a foundation for doctoral study in nursing.
+Upon program completion, the graduate student is eligible to sit for a specific national nurse practitioner category certification examination consistent with educational preparation.